cran-task-views/Econometrics/Econometrics.md

   heteroscedasticity are in `r pkg("crch")`.
 Furthermore, hurdle models for left-censored data at zero can be estimated with `r pkg("mhurdle")`.
 Models for sample selection are available in `r pkg("sampleSelection")` and `r pkg("ssmrob")` using classical and robust inference, respectively.
-Package `r pkg("matchingMarkets")` corrects for selection bias when the sample is the result of a stable matching process (e.g., a group formation or college admissions problem).
 - *Truncated responses:* `r pkg("crch")` for truncated (and potentially heteroscedastic) Gaussian, logistic, and t responses.
 Homoscedastic Gaussian responses are also available in `r pkg("truncreg")`.